wacncontent/CustomizeTool/output/articles/application-gateway/application-gateway-create-gateway-arm-template.md

 ## Deploy ARM template using click to deploy

 Click to deploy is another way to use ARM templates.
-It's an easy way to use templates with the Azure portal.
+It's an easy way to use templates with the Azure Management Portal.

 ### Step 1